ennostuurman/magento2-stock-level/app/code/README.md

 This module has been made for personal learning purposes and is for educational purposes only.
 So not suited for commercial re-use.
 Why?
 This module hasn't been tested for grouped and bundled products for example.
 And there's probably more.
 This was just a fun learning project.
-That's all.
+That's all folks....

 ## Copyright